Renault: Modern era (1972–1980)

 When Peugeot acquired Citroën and formed PSA, the group's collaboration with Renault was reduced, although established joint production projects were maintained.
 Prior its merging with Peugeot, Citroën sold to Renault the truck and bus manufacturer Berliet in December 1974, merging it with its subsidiary Saviem in 1978 to create Renault Véhicules Industriels, which became the only French manufacturer of heavy commercial vehicles.
 In 1976, Renault reorganised the company into four business areas: automobiles (for car and light commercial vehicles or LCVs), finance and services, commercial vehicles (coaches and trucks over 2.5 tons GVW), and minor operations under an industrial enterprises division (farm machinery, plastics, foundry, etc.).
 In 1980, Renault produced 2,053,677 cars and LCVs.
 The cars at the time were the Renault 4, 5, 6, 7, 12, 14, 16, 18, 20, and 30; the LCVs were the 4, 5, and 12 Société and the Estafette.
 The company added 54,086 buses/coaches and trucks.

 In North America, Renault partnered with American Motors Corporation (AMC), lending AMC operating capital and buying a minority 22.5% stake in the company in late 1979.
 The first Renault model sold through AMC's dealerships was the R5, renamed Renault Le Car.
 Jeep was keeping AMC afloat until new products, particularly the XJ Cherokee, could be launched.
 When the bottom fell out of the four-wheel drive (4×4) truck market in early 1980, AMC was in danger of bankruptcy.
 To protect its investment, Renault bailed AMC out with cash – at the price of a controlling 47.5% interest.
 Renault replaced some AMC executives, and Jose Dedeurwaerder of Renault became President of AMC.

 The partnership resulted in the marketing of Jeep vehicles in Europe.
-The Jeep XJ Cherokee may have been a joint AMC/Renault project since some early sketches of the XJ series were made in collaboration by Renault and AMC engineers (AMC insisted that the XJ Cherokee was designed by AMC personnel; even though a former Renault engineer designed the Quadra-Link front suspension for the XJ series).
+The Jeep Cherokee (XJ) Motor vehicle may have been a joint AMC/Renault project since some early sketches of the XJ series were made in collaboration by Renault and AMC engineers (AMC insisted that the XJ Cherokee was designed by AMC personnel; even though a former Renault engineer designed the Quadra-Link front suspension for the XJ series).
 The Jeep also used wheels and seats from Renault.
 Part of AMC's overall strategy was to save manufacturing costs by using Renault's parts and engineering expertise when practical.
 This led to the improvement of the venerable AMC inline six – a Renault/Bendix-based port electronic fuel injection system (usually called Renix) transformed it into a modern, competitive powerplant with a jump from 110 to 177 hp with less displacement (from 4.2 to 4.0 litres).
 The XJC Cherokee concept, which was conceived in 1983 as a successor to the XJ series, was also a joint collaboration with AMC and Renault engineers until the design was inherited by the Chrysler Corporation in late 1987 after Renault divested AMC – which debuted in 1989 as the Jeep Concept 1 (evolving into the Jeep Grand Cherokee in April 1992).